PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 For instance, I tried to use the MediaWiki [AllPages REST API](https://www.mediawiki.org/wiki/API:Allpages) to fetch a list of pages; even though I could navigate to `Special:AllPages` and copy-paste the list from there in about 30 seconds.

 That approach wouldn't have been scaleable, but *I was trying to convert a wiki with less than a thousand pages*.
-I shouldn't even have been thinking about scaleability.
+I shouldn't even have been thinking about scalability.
 Or if I was thinking about it, because I wanted to release a tool to the public, it should have been at the project end, *after* I made something that worked.

-In the context of a small project that didn't *really* need to be released, getting data manually was often by far the fastest step, even if it doesn't give you that satisfaction of having automated something.
+In the context of a small project that didn't *really* need to be released, getting data manually was often by far the fastest step, even if it didn't give me that satisfaction of having automated something.

 When I started thinking with that mindset, progress came a lot faster.